APPLY TO MESSIAH

 But I don’t like math...

-Chemistry has long been called the central science, because it relies on the foundations of mathematics and physics, and informs other fields such as geology and biology.
+Chemistry has long been called the central science, because it relies on the foundations of mathematics and physics and informs other fields such as geology, environmental science, and biology.
 Math is a critical part of all our programs.
 As a department, we are not one to help students avoid subjects that are challenging to them.
 We want to prepare graduates on par with others across the country, and that may mean pushing students to new levels.
 We want students to be the best they can be.
 You will find our faculty, and your fellow students, willing to help you along the way.

 What about AP courses in high school?

-That said, college chemistry is not like AP chemistry, especially in the laboratory component of the course.
-Your advisor at Messiah University will want to have a conversation with you upon your arrival on campus to discuss whether you feel prepared to begin Organic Chemistry (typically a sophomore level course), or would really like the review and the additional laboratory experience offered in our General Chemistry courses.
+That said, chemistry is not like AP chemistry, especially in the laboratory component of the course.
+Your advisor at Messiah University will want to have a conversation with you upon your arrival on campus to discuss whether you feel prepared to begin Organic Chemistry (typically a sophomore level course), or would really like the review, and the additional laboratory experience offered in our General Chemistry courses.
 This is really an individualized decision that you will want to make upon consultation with your Messiah University advisor.

 What courses would I typically take my first semester?